goodbotai/sofia/README.md

 # Sofia
-A survey bot for health
+A bot to track and access ECD progress.

 ### Version 1
 Based on DMC-II spec.
 It's a series of Rapidpro flows.